 But if you want to go even further, there’s more advanced lawn mower tech to explore, and at the cutting edge are robotic lawn mowers.
 These machines are designed to mow small lawns automatically (a little bit like dangerous Roombas).
 They come with a high price tag and require a little garden modification, but if these hands-free lawn mowers interest you, we have a list of the top 10 models available.
 Check it out!

 This Husqvarna mower has a compact, sturdy design and can cut up to 1,500 m² (1/3 of an acre) of grass on its charge, with an impressive slope rating of 40% – steeper than the majority of robot mowers can handle.
 It also has a handy theft detection code/alarm setup.
 This is a newer feature that robotic mowers are starting to adopt, which helps stop people from just picking them up from gardens and running away with them.

 Speaking of picking the mower up, there is a lift sensor that stops the blades if someone tries it, along with “bump” sensors that will automatically turn the mower around and automatic charging.
 You can program in your own settings for schedules as well!
 Note that, like almost all robotic mowers, this is a mulching mower only, so clippings will fall back into the lawn instead of being gathered up.

-Also, keep in mind that the price is only for the base model mower and not the robotic mower boundary wire.
+Also, keep in mind that the hefty price tag only includes the base model mower and not the robotic mower boundary wire.
 However, most people will also need to purchase an install kit (there are several bundled options for different garden sizes).
 The install kit lets you set up boundary wire around your lawn to control where the mower operates.
 It’s a little clunky, but it’s currently the best way to control the mower, and an additional price you have to pay for the automatic version.